 - I want to get some Nigerian Dwarf Goats.

-- I eat peanut butter every day.
+- I love to eat peanut butter.
+I pretty much eat it every day.
 In fact, I’m eating some while I’m typing this.

 I am blessed to come from a loving home with, honestly, the best parents.
 I grew up (and still am!) a Mennonite.
 For those of you who are not familiar with the Amish and Mennonites, we are a conservative Christian community that strives to live out the principles of the Bible in our every day lives.
 Although we are certainly far from perfect, we do our best to live simple, godly lives full of love, family, and community.

 As a child, I was always a homebody.
 I didn’t like going new places, unless there were animals there for me to play with.
 I have always loved animals, and my parents blessed me with a childhood full of them- dogs, cats, birds, rabbits, fish, salamanders, chickens, and, of course, Rascal the raccoon.